ycombinator/cloud-billing-golden-deployment/NOTES.md

 - [x] Bug: version override not working / scenario vars not persisting
 - [x] Separate state cluster from usage cluster in config
 - [x] Implement exercising deployment with workload
+- [x] Manually create ONE watch in State Cluster